cat-in-136/htot_conv/README.md

 |    | 1.2  | 1.2(1) |          | 1.2(2)   |
 |    |      | 1.2.1  | 1.2.1(1) | 1.2.1(2) |

-TODO: Github Flavored Markdown does not support for column span.
+TODO: Github Flavored Markdown does not support for row span.
 So, this document does not correctly represent type-3 xlsx spread sheet.

 #### `xlsx_type4`